basho/basho_docs/source/riak/references/appendices/MapReduce-Implementation.md

 *Map functions take three arguments* (in Erlang, arity-3 is required).
 Those arguments are:

   1. *Value* : the value found at a key.
 This will be a Riak object, which in Erlang is defined and manipulated by the *riak_object* module.
     In Javascript, a Riak object looks like this:

-<br><pre>
+    ```
     {
      "bucket":BucketAsString,
      "key":KeyAsString,